masashitanimura/2.0/pages/userguide/userguide_connectui.md

    webui will now be stopped
    ```

-This will end the process of the WebUI running in Console.
+This will end the process of the Web UI running.